epccs/RPUpi/Remote/README.md

 ```

-## Raspberry Pi scan the shield address
+## Raspberry Pi to scan the shields SMBus address

-I2C1 slave port is for host access.
+The I2C1 port is for SMBus access.
 A Raspberry Pi is set up as follows.

 ```
-sudo apt-get install i2c-tools python3-smbus
-sudo usermod -a -G i2c rsutherland
-# logout for the change to take
 i2cdetect 1
 WARNING!
 This program can confuse your I2C bus, cause data loss and worse!
 I will probe file /dev/i2c-1.